willj-dev/willj-dev.github.io/content/pages/geometric-universe/metaphysics.md

 ## Reality, the Mind-Body Problem, and Science

 We should start with the *really* fundamental stuff so that we can properly interpret the statement that the "universe" is "geometric".
-Following Descartes' example, we'll start with the *mind*, and, specifically, *me* ^[Not to play favorites or anything; it's just that if we're talking about whether people exist, it makes sense to start with the person making that claim!]:
+Following Descartes' example, we'll start with the *mind*, and, specifically, *me* ^[For our present purposes, "me" and "I" should be understood to refer to *the reader*, not the author.]:

 The Doctrine of Existence
 :   I exist, and perceive the world around me as well as my own existence.
 This thing-that-perceives-itself is my *mind*, and it is apparently attached to a particular human body on a particular planet in a particular solar system, and so on.